Division 296 Tax Calculator How much will you pay?

 All funds in your Superannuation account and SMSF individual member balance count toward your Super balance.
 Some outstanding loan amounts linked to your Super, such as a Limited Recourse Borrowing Arrangement (LRBA) might not be included.

-Insights that count
+Division 296 insights that count

 Australians with high Superannuation balances may soon face major changes to how their retirement savings are taxed.